practikpharma/PGxO/README.md

 PGxO: A very lite ontology to reconcile pharmacogenomic knowledge units.
 In _Methods, tools & platforms for Personalized Medicine in the Big Data Era_.
 [Link](https://hal.inria.fr/hal-01593184/document)
+2. Monnin, P., Legrand, J., Husson, G., Ringot, P., Tchechmedjiev, A., Jonquet, C., Napoli, A., & Coulet, A. (2018).
+PGxO and PGxLOD: a reconciliation of pharmacogenomic knowledge of various provenances, enabling further comparison. bioRxiv, 390971.
+[Link](https://doi.org/10.1101/390971)

 ## Acknowledgments